bertiqwerty/rvimage/README.md

 ### Filter Expressions for Image Files

 You can filter for image files to appear in the left selection area.
 The entered string will reveal those images that contain the string in their full pathname.
-There are three labeling related keywords, though:
+There are four labeling related keywords, though:

 1. `nolabel` reveals all images that have not been labeled with the currently active tool.
 1. `anylabel` reveals all images that have been labeled with the currently active tool.
 2. `label(<label-name>)` reveals all images that have a label of the class `<label-name>` for the currently active tool.
    For instance, if the bounding box tool is active `label(foreground)` will reveal all images that contain bounding boxes or polygons of the class `foreground`.
+This works only if your label-names do not contain white spaces.
+Some special characters might also lead to troubles.
+3. `tool(<tool-name>)` reveals all images that have been labeled with the tool `<tool-name>`.
+   For instance, `tool(Brush)` will reveal all images that have been labeled with the brush tool.

 Filter strings can be combined with `&&`, `||`, and `!`.
 For instance
 - `!nolabel` corresponds to `anylabel`